dutkulang/ALX-21-days-coding-challenge/README.md

 semi-colons ';' are the root cause of all evil

-don't forget them at ends of your lines.
+don't forget them at end of your lines.

-C will make see ask Cpython.
+C will make see

+ask Cpython what it saw

+while true, we

+Do hard things